 It’s not just high school students who deal with anxiety in school.
 In addition, college students experience high anxiety levels.

-Anxiety disorders are one of most common mental health problems on college campuses, according to the Anxiety and Depression Association of America (ADAA).
+Anxiety disorders are one of the most common mental health problems on college campuses, according to the Anxiety and Depression Association of America (ADAA).
 Here are some recent statistics from the ADAA:

 - 85 percent of college students report feeling overwhelmed by everything they have to do